Ron Guidry

 Ronald Ames Guidry (/ˈɡɪdri/; born August 28, 1950), nicknamed "Louisiana Lightning" and "Gator", is an American former professional baseball pitcher who played 14 seasons in Major League Baseball (MLB) for the New York Yankees.
 Guidry was also the pitching coach of the Yankees from 2006 to 2007.

 Guidry's major league career began in 1975.
 He was a member of World Series-winning Yankees teams in 1977 and 1978, both over the Los Angeles Dodgers.
 He won the American League Cy Young Award in 1978, winning 25 games and losing only 3.
 He also won five Gold Glove Awards and appeared in four All-Star games.
 Guidry served as captain of the Yankees beginning in 1986; he retired from baseball in 1989.
 In 2003, the Yankees retired Guidry's uniform number (49) and dedicated a plaque to him in Monument Park.

 Early life

+Ronald Ames Guidry was born to Roland and Mary Grace Guidry on August 28, 1950 in Lafayette, Louisiana.
+Guidry is of Cajun heritage.

+College career

-Guidry was born in Lafayette, Louisiana.
-He attended and pitched for the University of Southwestern Louisiana.
+Guidry attended and pitched for the University of Southwestern Louisiana.
 He was a combined 12–5 with a 2.03 earned run average (ERA) and 137 strikeouts as a two-year letterman with the Ragin' Cajuns baseball team in 1969 and 1970.

-Playing career
+Professional career

+Draft and minor leagues

+The New York Yankees of Major League Baseball (MLB) selected Guidry in the third round, with the 67th overall pick, in the 1971 MLB draft.